cmp-202/ssh2shell/README.md

 ---------------
 * To use password authentication set sshObj.server.privateKey to "".
 * When using key authentication you may require a valid passphrase if your key was created with one.
 If not set sshObj.server.passPhrase to ""
-* If you are tunnelling to a second host but the usernames and passwords between the two are different you will need to set sshObj.server.password to the password of the first host and sshObj.server.sudoPassword for the second.
+* If you are tunnelling to a second host but the username and passwords between the two are different you will need to set sshObj.server.password to the password of the first host and sshObj.server.sudoPassword for the second.
 (See **Tunnelling through another host:** below for password authentication and other requirements.)

 **Trouble shooting:**